 The church was founded in 1929 as the Chapel of St. Ignatius, on the west side of 35th Ave NE at about NE 81st Street, in a log cabin build by the previous landowner, Mr. Thorpe.
 The Chapel of St. Ignatius was not a parish but was informally served by Jesuit priests who traveled out from Seattle University to hold Mass on Sundays.
 This arrangement came into being because the Jesuits were considering moving Seattle University to the site.

 By 1940 the Jesuits had decided not to move Seattle University out to what is now Wedgwood, and they sold the forty-acre property to Albert Balch, a developer.
 This tract, from NE 80th to 85th Streets, 30th to 35th Avenues NE, was platted by Balch for the original group of Wedgwood houses.

 Because of the sale of the log-cabin chapel property, the Catholic Diocese arranged to buy another site and they started Our Lady of the Lake Catholic Church at the corner of NE 89th Street in 1940.
-The first building, pictured at right, was designed by modernist architect Paul Thiry.
+The first building, pictured at right, was designed by Pacific Northwest Modernist architect Paul Thiry.